-Use of Force reporting captures data concerning weapon use by subjects during interactions with police officers when force is used.
-In these instances, police officers document the type of weapon, nature of any injuries and where the weapon was located during the interaction.
-In 2021, police officers encountered 139 armed subjects, compared with 127 armed subjects in 2020.
-Of the 139 armed subjects; 52 were armed with a knife or edged weapon, 54 were in possession of a firearm, 1 subject was armed with a crossbow and 7 had baseball bats.
+Use of force reporting captures data concerning weapon use by subjects during interactions with police officers when force is used.
+In these instances, police officers document the type of weapon, nature of any injuries, and where the weapon was located during the interaction.
+In 2022, officers encountered 141 armed subjects, compared to 139 in 2021.
+Of the 141 armed subjects: 30 were armed with a knife or edged weapon, 71 were in possession of a firearm, 2 subjects utilized motor vehicles as weapons, and 1 had a baseball bat.
 Police officers also encountered subjects who were armed with weapons of opportunity.
-These included a fire extinguisher, guitar, propane tank, motor vehicle, and coyote spray.
-Lastly, Police officers reported 6 encounters with subjects armed with replica handguns.
+These included a broken wine glass, chair, crowbar, metal fork, can of gasoline, syringe, skateboard, and a broom.
+Lastly, police officers reported 2 encounters with subjects armed with replica handguns.

-In many of the calls for service, police officers received information that a subject was armed and were able to plan and act accordingly to diffuse the situation safely, however, police officers also responded to many incidents with limited information, only to encounter an armed subject on arrival.
+In many of the calls for service, police officers received information that a subject was armed and were able to plan and act accordingly to diffuse the situation safely.
+However, police officers also responded to many incidents with limited information, only to encounter an armed subject on arrival.
 For these reasons, police officers always need to remain vigilant and cautious, for their own safety and the safety of others, during any community interaction.

-The number of armed subjects police officers encountered in 2021 rose again, for the third year in a row.
-One trend that remains constant is the encounter of armed subjects at mental health related calls.
-17 use of force reports were submitted in relation to mental health calls in 2021, down from 22 in 2020.
-These incidents are particularly challenging in that police are tasked with trying to de-escalate a potentially dangerous situation while trying to extend help to a person in crisis.
+One trend that remains constant is the rise in calls related to mental health.
+Officers often encounter armed subjects at mental health/suicide related calls.
+Twenty-three Use of Force Reports were submitted in relation to mental health calls in 2022, up from 17 in 2021.
+These incidents are particularly challenging in that police are tasked with trying to de-escalate a potentially dangerous situation, while trying to extend help to a person in crisis.
 De-escalation tactics have varied effectiveness depending on the situation, but they do not eliminate the use of force when it is justified and necessary.
-Annual In-Service Training has evolved to address these concerns and incorporates specific use of force skills training as well as judgment and de-escalation scenarios to deal with the increasing number of mental health calls for service.
+Annual In-Service Training has evolved to address these concerns and incorporates specific use of force skills training, as well as judgment and de-escalation scenarios, to deal with the increasing number of mental health calls for service.

-b) all matters in which Part B of the use of force report was retained for more than 30 days in accordance with 4.2.3 above, the reasons therefore, and the action taken in respect of Members in connection with the retained report;
+all matters in which Part B of the Use of Force Report was retained for more than 30 days in accordance with 4.2.1 above, the reasons therefore, and the action taken in respect of Members in connection with the retained report;

-As per section 4.2.3 there were no incidents in the reporting period where Part B of the Use of Force report was retained for more than the 30 days due to a determination that a member required additional training.
+As per section 4.2.1 there were no incidents in the reporting period where Part B of the Use of Force Report was retained for more than the 30 days due to a determination that a member required additional training.